DivyanshK12/EP_Website/readme.md

 2. Add an academics section
     * Add courses, FA and stuff like that
 3. Add the labelled images from the drive to the gallery
-4. Add Images to research-areas pages, student pages, link research area page from home to subpage.
+4. Add Images to research-areas pages, student pages
-5. Update the carousel on the main page with images from the drive
 6. Faculty page cards aren't fully responsive, color mismatch -> look into this
 7. Add mailing links in committees, add animation to lists on student page
 8. Modify Footer image
-9. Create a page with all announcements/ news/ events and not just the latest 3( add like a view more button )

 # References :
 ## Gallery :